Angry Birds Movie 2, The

 In a nutshell

 The Angry Birds Movie 2 is an animated comedy that will appeal to Angry Birds fans.
-It does have some adult concepts however, and a lot of slapstick violence.
-It is therefore not recommended for under 5’s and parental guidance is recommended for 5–7 year olds.
+It does have some adult concepts, however, and a lot of slapstick violence.
+It is therefore not suitable for under 5’s and parental guidance is recommended for 5 to 7 year olds.

 The main messages from this movie are that ‘we are strongest when we band together’ and that actions create consequences.